-Day 6: Xian Meals: B, L, D
+Day 6: Xian

 Spend the morning viewing the enigmatic ranks of the life-sized Terracotta Warriors.
 The Museum of the Terracotta Warriors and Horses is located approximately a 1-hour drive outside of Xian.
 From the bus park to the museum entrance there is a 15-minute walk.
 There are electric carts offered by private vendors which can be organised at your own cost.
 There is no electric cart available for the return from the museum exit to the bus park.
 Within the museum area the warriors can be seen in 3 different 'pits', which are active archaeological digs.
 The site is large and will take about 2 1⁄2 hours to explore.
 After this, visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made.
 In the evening, enjoy a delicious feast of traditional Shui Jiao dumplings before a performance of Tang Dynasty dancing.
-Later this evening, an optional Tang Everbright City night tour may be offered (time permitting, payable locally).